 2. Surrounded by dense forests, this castle offers gorgeous riverside views of the Cosson River.

-4. You can also check out the Histopad Chambord, which is a tablet that uses augmented reality to show how each room would have appeared back in the time of the Renaissance.
-The tour takes around 90 minutes as you traverse through the various chambers and grand halls and turn back the clock virtually with technology.
+4. You can also check out the Histopad Chambord, a tablet that uses augmented reality to show how each room would have appeared in the Renaissance.

 How to Get to Castle Chambord